*This post has been modified when Genie+ was announced to replace FastPass at all Disney parks.

-- The DAS Card is designed to accommodate guests who aren’t able to wait in a conventional queue environment due to a disability (including non-apparent disabilities).
+- The DAS Card is designed to accommodate guests who can’t wait in a conventional queue environment due to a disability (including non-apparent disabilities).

 - As soon as the Guest finishes one attraction, they can receive a return time for another.

-- This service is to accommodate guests who aren’t able to wait in a conventional queue environment due to a disability (including non-apparent disabilities).
+- This service accommodates guests who cannot wait in a conventional queue environment due to a disability (including non-apparent disabilities).

-Another reason you will see guests in these lines is for an amazing service that Disney has always had, the Rider Swap/Switch program.
+Another reason you will see guests in these lines is for a fantastic service that Disney has always had, the Rider Swap/Switch program.
 This service allows parents the opportunity to both ride an attraction if they have a child that is not quite tall enough to ride.
-Previously there was a “holding area” for parents to wait but due to covid, this may not be avalible.
+Previously there was a “holding area” for parents to wait, but due to covid, this may not be avalible.
 Therefore parents have to follow these rules:

 - 2. The other party members, group #1, ride the attraction.

-- 3. When they’re done, group #1 takes over the supervision of the non-riding children or guests.
+- 3. When they’re done, group #1 supervises the non-riding children or guests.

 Ride Return Pass

-One other reason you may see a guest in the FastPass line is due to an attraction breaking down earlier in the day.
-A lot of times guests are given a FastPass if they are on a ride while it breaks down.
-A Cast Member gives them the pass to be able to walk on the ride at a later time when it is up and running again.
+Another reason you may see a guest in the Genie+ line is an attraction breaking down earlier in the day.
+Guests are often given a Genie+ if they are on a ride while it breaks down.
+A Cast Member gives them the pass to walk on the ride later when it is up and running again.
 Another option is a “Multi-Experience FastPass” that they may give you for every member of your party that allows you to use it at any attraction that day.
-This might happen if they don’t expect the ride to be up and running soon or if you have plans to leave and go to a different park that day.
-The pass is added to your My Disney Experience account and you will scan it as you come back to ride the attraction that broke down, or another ride if you have the “Multi-Experience FastPass.”
+This might happen if they don’t expect the ride to be up and running soon or you plan to leave and go to a different park that day.
+The pass is added to your My Disney Experience account, and you will scan it as you return to ride the attraction that broke down or another ride if you have the “Multi-Experience FastPass.”

 - They get 5 Guided VIP Tours a year

-- They also get a limited number of Multi-Experience FastPass+ to use throughout the year.
+- They also get a limited number of Multi-Experience Genie+ to use throughout the year.

 Are you considering a trip?
 This is a great time to plan your perfect vacation!
 Having a travel advisor means someone there to have your back in any occurrence.
 There is no additional cost to you and you have peace of mind knowing that your vacation is in good hands.
-Contact our friends at Key to the World Travel® for a free, no-obligation quote for your next trip.
-Click here.
+Click here for a free, no-obligation quote for your next trip.